GeoMigrata/dotMigrata/API.md

 - `IsFixed` (bool) - Whether this is a fixed value
 - `HasRange` (bool) - Whether this has a custom range
+- `IsApproximate` (bool) - Whether this is an approximate value using normal distribution
 - `FixedValue` (double?) - The fixed value if applicable
 - `Range` ((double Min, double Max)?) - The range if applicable
+- `Mean` (double?) - The mean value for approximate specifications
+- `StandardDeviation` (double?) - The standard deviation for approximate specifications
 - `Scale` (double) - The scale factor

 **Examples:**